Infinite-Sum-Games/chadrc/README.md

 Common linux commands which are a must use one a day to day basis
 0. `cd` - get your ass into that directory
 1. `ls` - get your list of files and folders cuz u too dumb to remember them
-2. `mkdir` - Create another directory, yep, cuz that's all your ugly ass knows
+2. `mkdir` - Create another directory, yep, cuz that's all your ugly ass knows in the name of linux
 3. `touch` - Creating files only, don't get the wrong idea :)
 4. `rm` - Remove your stupid files and trash-can directories
 5. `cp` - Copy pasta programmer